mspnp/container-apps-fabrikam-dronedelivery/README.md

       ingestionQueueName=$INGESTION_QUEUE_NAME
    ```

-   :eyes: Please note that Azure Container Apps as well as this ARM API specification currently have [limited `location` support](https://azure.microsoft.com/global-infrastructure/services/?products=container-apps).

-## Validation
+## Try it out

-Now that you have deployed in a Container Apps Environment, you can validate its functionality.
-This section will help you to validate the workload is exposed through a Container Apps External Ingress and responding to HTTP requests correctly.
+Now that you have deployed your Container Apps Environment, you can validate its functionality.
+This section will help you to validate the workload is exposed through a Container Apps HTTP ingress flow and responding to HTTP requests correctly.

 ### Steps